GabeCordo/cluster-tools/internal/core/readme.md

 # core
-The core is a collection of source files required by the cluster-tools process.
+The core is a collection of source files required by the PipelineOps process.

 ## Folders